Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 \subsubsection{Acknowledgement}

 I wish to thank Tomoyuki Hisamoto for his interest and frequent helpful discussions since I had been in Kyoto.
 I would like to express my deep gratitude to Abdellah Lahdili for his interest and stimulating discussions, which motivates me greatly and accelerates this study.
-I am also grateful to Ruadha\'i Dervan, Akito Futaki, Chi Li and Yuji Odaka for helpful comments and valuable questions.
+I would express my sincere gratitude to Laszlo Lempert for his interest and insightful comments on `Lagrangian experiment'.
+I am grateful to Ruadha\'i Dervan, Akito Futaki, Genki Hosono, Chi Li, Yuji Odaka for their interest, helpful comments and discussions.
+This work is supported by JSPS KAKENHI Grant Number 18J22154, MEXT, Japan.